 - In addition, wash all of your bras and anything your nipples come in contact with hot water and with apple cider vinegar added to the rinse cycle.

 - You can also mix 6 T. per gallon of water (or about 1 t. per 8 ounces) and drink throughout the day to heal from the inside out.

 - Coconut Oil: Coconut oil is a soothing anti-fungal topical treatment.
 After I cleaned my nipples with apple cider vinegar, it felt really soothing and healing to dab a little coconut oil on them.
 You can also heal yourself from Candida from the inside out by eating it.

 - Fresh Air: Candida can survive in oxygen, but it really thrives in dark, oxygen free areas.
 Going shirtless will not only feel good, but your husband/partner might get a kick out of it too!
 Get some sunlight on those nipples for extra measure because that also kills the fungus.

-- *Grapefruit Seed Extract: I’ve heard that you can mix this with equal parts water and clean your nipples with it, much the same way that I did with the apple cider vinegar.
+- *Grapefruit Seed Extract: I’ve read that you can mix Grapefruit Seed Extract with equal parts water and clean your nipples with it, much the same way that I did with the apple cider vinegar.
 I did not try this method, but it seems like it might work.
+(Read more here.)